OASIS-learn-study/oc-port-forward-container/README.md

     docker run --rm -it oc-port-forward-container bash

+## Tips

+Because the pod name which is being port forwarded into will change on pod restarts, you'll want to set up a liveness probe in your container platform (OpenShift, Kubernetes, Docker) to restart this container if `./livenessProbe.sh` (based on `nmap`) returns 1 instead of 0.

 ## Implementation

 We run `oc port-forward` inside this container.
 It listens (only) on interface	`localhost` (`127.0.0.1` / `[::1]`).